yunquna/pdfcrop/README.md

 # pdfcrop

-A Rust library and CLI tool for cropping PDF files with automatic bounding box detection.
+A Rust library and CLI tool for cropping PDF files with **rendering-based automatic bounding box detection**.

-This is a modern Rust implementation inspired by the original `pdfcrop` tool from TeX Live, designed to be both a reusable library and a command-line tool.
-It features pure Rust implementation with WASM compatibility in mind.
+Modern Rust reimplementation of the TeX Live `pdfcrop` tool, using actual PDF rendering to accurately detect content boundaries.
+Pure Rust, WASM-ready, and library-first design.

 ## Features

-- **Automatic bounding box detection** - Parses PDF content streams to find actual content boundaries
+- **Rendering-based bbox detection** - Renders PDF pages to detect actual visible content (like Ghostscript)
-- **Manual bbox override** - Specify exact crop regions when needed
+- **Accurate and simple** - No heuristics, handles all PDF features automatically
-- **Flexible margins** - Add uniform or per-side margins (left, top, right, bottom)
+- **Flexible margins** - Uniform or per-side margins (left, top, right, bottom)
-- **Page-specific options** - Different bounding boxes for odd/even pages
+- **Manual override** - Specify exact crop regions when needed
 - **Library + CLI** - Use as a Rust library or standalone command-line tool
-- **WASM-ready** - Pure Rust design enables future web applications
+- **Pure Rust** - No external dependencies, WASM-compatible

 ## Quick Start